CaiLiLab/MuRaL/docs/usage.rst

 different MuRaL models (e.g. A/T model and C/G model), but we can do that with scaled mutation rates.

-Trained models and predicted mutation rate profiles of multiple species
+Trained models and predicted mutation rate maps of multiple species
 -----------------------------------------------------------------------

 Trained models for four species - *Homo sapiens*, *Macaca mulatta*,